 If you are experiencing starting, rough idle or hesitation driveability problems during a cold start, try a different brand of gasoline.
-"Premium"

-unleaded gasoline should not be used (particularly in the United States) if "Regular" unleaded gasoline is recommended because it may cause these problems to become more pronounced.
+"Premium" unleaded gasoline should not be used (particularly in the United States) if "Regular" unleaded gasoline is recommended because it may cause these problems to become more pronounced.
 If the problems persist, see your dealer or a qualified service technician.

-It should not be necessary to add any aftermarket products to your fuel tank if you continue to use a high quality fuel.
+It should not be necessary to add any aftermarket products to your fuel tank if you continue to use high quality fuel of the recommended octane rating.
 Aftermarket products could cause damage to the fuel system.
 Repairs to correct the effects of using an aftermarket product in your fuel may not be covered by your warranty.

 Many of the world's automakers issued the World-wide Fuel Charter that recommends gasoline specifications to provide improved performance and emission control system protection for your vehicle.
 Gasolines that meet the World-wide Fuel Charter should be used when available.
 Ask your fuel supplier about gasolines that meet the World-wide Fuel Charter.
+In Canada, look for fuels that display the Auto Makers' Choice[®] logo.